LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.
 You would need to do `int* x, *y, *z` instead to make them all pointers.

-NASA makes a notable exception for for loops since they are technically 3 statements together.
+NASA makes a notable exception with for loops since they are technically 3 statements together.
 For loops are fine to keep in a single line.
 This then raises the question of what about boolean expressions in ifs and whiles?
 I think the preference is to maintain one line if possible since it is technically one large boolean statement.